-business attraction, attending CeBIT also provided an excellent opportunity to connect with tech talent and investors, and showcase the range of great roles and opportunities available in Wellington.
-We generated 170 leads, with a significant number in the strong probability category.
+to promote the region.
+While the primary objective was business attraction, attending CeBIT also provided an excellent opportunity to connect with tech talent and investors, and showcase the range of great roles and opportunities available in Wellington.
+We generated 170 leads, with a significant number considered probable conversions.